If you make a purchase through an affiliate link, we may receive a commission. Read our disclosure policy here.

 While Tennessee’s capital city isn’t usually mentioned as a center of protest, Nashville played an out-sized role in planning and driving the Civil Rights Movement.

 Much of it was based in the city’s historically Black colleges, including Fisk University, Tennessee State, (then Tennessee A and I), Meharry Medical College and American Baptist Theological Seminary.
-Students and faculty joined to plan protests, including the sit-ins that swept the nation, and the Freedom Rides that challenged segregation of intrastate transportation.
+Students and faculty joined to plan protests, including the sit-ins that would sweep the nation, and the Freedom Rides that challenged segregation of intrastate transportation.

+Thanks to these activists, Nashville became the first major city in the South to desegregate its lunch counters.
 Today, Nashville is a booming tourist destination, although few realize the city’s crucial civil rights history.
 Visitors drawn to the music scene and hip “Brooklyn of the South” atmosphere, can still find many signs of the city’s past.
-The most important stops include the Civil Rights Room at the Nashville Public Library, which serves as a Nashville civil rights museum, and Woolworth on Fifth, a restaurant where the protesters found success.
+And the new National Museum of African American Music only makes it an even better place to spend time.

 None other than Martin Luther King praised the city’s young protesters.
 Etched in glass at the Nashville library are his words: “I came to Nashville not to bring inspiration, but to gain inspiration from the great movement that has taken place in this community.”